Active Learning for Point Cloud Semantic Segmentation via Spatial-Structural Diversity Reasoning: Abstract

 \section{Abstract}

-The expensive annotation cost is notoriously known as a main constraint for the development of the point cloud semantic segmentation technique.
-In this paper, we propose a novel active learning-based method to tackle this problem.
-Dubbed SSDR-AL, our method groups the original point clouds into superpoints and selects the most informative and representative ones for label acquisition.
-We achieve the selection mechanism via a graph reasoning network that considers both the spatial and structural diversity of the superpoints.
-To deploy SSDR-AL in a more practical scenario, we design a noise aware iterative labeling scheme to confront the ``noisy annotation'' problem introduced by previous dominant labeling methods in superpoints.
+The expensive annotation cost is notoriously known as the main constraint for the development of the point cloud semantic segmentation technique.
+Active learning methods endeavor to reduce such cost by selecting and labeling only a subset of the point clouds, yet previous attempts ignore the spatial-structural diversity of the selected samples, inducing the model to select clustered candidates with similar shapes in a local area while missing other representative ones in the global environment.
+In this paper, we propose a new 3D region-based active learning method to tackle this problem.
+Dubbed SSDR-AL, our method groups the original point clouds into superpoints and incrementally selects the most informative and representative ones for label acquisition.
+We achieve the selection mechanism via a graph reasoning network that considers both the spatial and structural diversities of superpoints.
+To deploy SSDR-AL in a more practical scenario, we design a noise-aware iterative labeling strategy to confront the ``noisy annotation'' problem introduced by the previous ``dominant labeling'' strategy in superpoints.
 Extensive experiments on two point cloud benchmarks demonstrate the effectiveness of SSDR-AL in the semantic segmentation task.
-Particularly, SSDR-AL significantly outperforms the baseline method when the labeled sets are small, where SSDR-AL requires only $5.7\%$ and $1.9\%$ annotation costs to achieve the performance of $90\%$ fully supervised learning on S3DIS and Semantic3D datasets, respectively.
+Particularly, SSDR-AL significantly outperforms the baseline method and reduces the annotation cost by up to $63.0\%$ and $24.0\%$ when achieving $90\%$ performance of fully supervised learning, respectively.